wKovacs64/hibp/API.md

 <a name="exp_module_pwnedPasswordRange--pwnedPasswordRange"></a>

 ### pwnedPasswordRange(prefix) ⇒ <code>Promise</code> ⏏
-Fetches the SHA-1 suffixes for the given 5-character SHA-1 prefix.
+Fetches the SHA-1 hash suffixes for the given 5-character SHA-1 hash prefix.

 When a password hash with the same first 5 characters is found in the Pwned Passwords repository, the API will respond with an HTTP 200 and include the